Laura Fuentes

 salmon nicoise salad topped with hard-boiled eggs, salmon, cherry tomatoes, green beans, potatoes, and olives in a white bowl.

-Growing up in Spain, we ate nicoise salads often so they are near and dear to my heart.
-Now that I have kids of my own, I wanted to recreate the salad in a way everyone could enjoy, so I swapped the anchovies for salmon, green beans for french beans, added roasted potatoes, and a homemade vinaigrette.
+Growing up in Spain, we ate nicoise salads often, so they are near and dear to my heart.
+Now that I have kids of my own, I wanted to recreate the salad in a way everyone could enjoy, so I swapped the anchovies for salmon, French beans for steamed green beans, added roasted potatoes, and a homemade dressing.

 The results?
 A protein-packed, healthy meal that my kids love and it makes me feel like a sophisticated woman.
 Mission accomplished.